hillliam/resumecards/_posts/2010-08-25-zombiegame.md

 Project during the first year that allows the player to move around a map avoiding the zombies

-writen in c++ and the Extended version ported to run in any web browser
+written in C++ and the Extended version ported to run in any web browser